 The Central Asian Republic of Turkmenistan was part of the Soviet Union until independence in 1991.
 Its capital is Ashgabat and the main language spoken is Turkmen.
 Turkmenistan is mainly desert, flanked by two populated strips of land.
 It is known for its large gas reserves but despite the income they generate most people live in poverty.

-President Berdymukhamedov has moved away from the Niyazov cult and towards a less repressive system, and has restored pensions.
-However, the government still tightly controls religious and political activity, trade unions and the media and closely monitors internet use.
+President Berdymukhamedov has moved towards a less repressive system, and has restored pensions, but the government still tightly controls religious and political activity, trade unions and the media and closely monitors internet use.
 Religion is controlled by the government’s Commission for Work with Religious Organisations, established in summer 2015, which must approve all religious literature and any new places of worship.
 All religious communities must be registered.

 Constitutionally, there is freedom of religion, but this is limited in practice to Sunni Islam and Russian Orthodoxy: other religions (especially Jehovah’s Witnesses) face severe repression and harassment, and even Islam is tightly controlled because of the fear of terrorism.
 Muslims worship in government-built and controlled mosques, and in recent years at least 14 mosques in the capital have been bulldozed because the authorities said they had been built without permission.
 Some Muslims have been imprisoned in labour camp for exercising their freedom of religion or belief.
 Jehovah’s Witnesses face a particular problem because military service is compulsory for all young men and they, as conscientious objectors, face arrest and a maximum penalty of two years’ imprisonment, despite being willing to do any form of alternative, non-military service.